What DEMs are

 DEM and GPX track analysis

 These data are particularly useful for trekking, mountain biking, mountaineering and outdoor planning.
+For planning your routes, you may also find the article How to Plan GPX Routes for Hiking helpful.

 DEM resolution and accuracy